WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 ![](images/fig14.png)

 Step 5.
 Now we want to focus on the Nodes in the network and compute the Degree Centrality measure.
 We want to use colour coding that can given us some idea about more or less or middle connected nodes.
-As a random choice, let’s use a red-yellow-blue coding system where red is more connected, blue is less connected, and yellow is middle (i.e., somewhere in between more or less connected nodes).
+As a random choice, let’s use a red-yellow-blue coding system/scheme where red is less connected, blue is more connected, and yellow is middle (i.e., somewhere in between more or less connected nodes).
 To do this, go to Appearance dialog -> Select Color -> Select Nodes -> Select Ranking -> Select Degree [this is the selection of Degree Centrality measure] -> Select Color Default -> Select the last Color-coding system (i.e., red-yellow-blue) -> Click Apply button.

 ![](images/fig15.png)